-For better understanding, BBCIncorp will guide you to go through some crucial aspects of Vietnam VAT, including what goods and services are taxable, the VAT rates in Vietnam, how to calculate VAT, VAT refund, and the obligations you need to fulfill.
+For a better understanding, let’s work through some crucial aspects of Vietnam VAT, including what goods and services are taxable, how to calculate your VAT and other obligations you need to fulfill.

 1. Introduction to Vietnam VAT

-All types of goods and services used for production, trading and consumption in Vietnam are subject to value-added tax, except for those that are defined as non-taxable products.
+Generally, all types of goods and services used for production, trading, and consumption in Vietnam are subject to VAT, except for those that are defined as non-taxable products.

-- Products from cultivation and husbandry, aquatic products (that have not yet been processed into other products) when sold directly by the producing organizations or when imported;
+- Products from cultivation and husbandry, aquatic products (not yet been processed) when sold directly by the producing organizations or when imported;

 - Transfer of rights to use land;

-- Certain financial or banking services or securities trading (stock/share);
+- Financial or banking services or securities trading (stock/share);

 - Public transportation by bus and tramcar;

-- Specific specialized types of imported machinery, equipment, materials or facilities that cannot yet be produced or manufactured in Vietnam;
+- Specific types of imported machinery, equipment, materials, or facilities that cannot yet be produced or manufactured in Vietnam;

-- Goods that are transited in Vietnam; goods temporarily imported for later re-export or vice versa; raw materials imported for the production or processing of later-exported goods under contracts signed with foreign parties; goods and services traded between foreign countries and non-tariff areas or between non-tariff areas;
+- Transited goods in Vietnam; goods temporarily imported for later re-export or vice versa; raw materials imported for the production or processing of later-exported goods under contracts signed with foreign parties; goods and services traded between foreign countries and non-tariff areas or between non-tariff areas;

 - Transfer of technology under the law of technology transfer; transfer of rights to own intellectual property under the law of intellectual property; computer software;